yc-debug/YC/README.md

 # YC
 homework
-This is my homework of NoSql
+This is my homeworks of NoSql